 Specifying a design for time-based models

 The designs for time-based models are nearly identical to those for trial-based models.
-However, clever use of the “>” character will enrich the parameter list.
+However, clever use of the “>” character will enrich them.
 Let’s specify a serial feature discrimination experiment:

 library(calmr)